web3-storage/docs/docs/concepts/content-addressing.md

 ## Under the hood

-Content addressing is the basis of the InterPlanetary File System, or [IPFS](https://ipfs.io), and IPFS is the system used under the hood by Web3.storage to locate files.
+Content addressing is the basis of the InterPlanetary File System, or [IPFS](https://ipfs.io), and IPFS is the system used under the hood by Web3.Storage to locate files.
 When your data is stored on IPFS, users can fetch it from any IPFS node that has a copy, which can make data transfers more efficient and reduce the load on any single server.
 As each user fetches a piece of data, they keep a local copy around to help other users who might request it later.

-Web3.storage makes it easy to get your data onto IPFS, as well as providing long-term persistence backed by the decentralized [Filecoin](https://filecoin.io/) storage network, which incentivizes participants to provide storage space for files on the network.
-(For more details on that, see the [Decentralized Storage](decentralized-storage.md) topic.
-By combining these two technologies, Web3.storage makes it very simple to use a decentralized solution for storing, locating, and retrieving your files.
+Web3.Storage makes it easy to get your data onto IPFS, as well as providing long-term persistence backed by the decentralized [Filecoin](https://filecoin.io/) storage network, which incentivizes participants to provide storage space for files on the network.
+(For more details on that, see the [Decentralized Storage](decentralized-storage.md) topic.)
+By combining these two technologies, Web3.Storage makes it simple to use a decentralized solution for storing, locating, and retrieving your files.

 ## Summary